shrenikm/website_src/content/posts/2024-01-06-understanding-trajopt.md

 We can see how the point passes through and overshoots the circular region initially but the increased penalty factor drives the point back through the quadratic term of the constraint function.

 Now we add an equality constraint of the form $(x - 2)^2 + (y - 2)^2 = 1$ to the existing set of constraints.
 Note that this is a circle of half the radius of the inequality region and the constraint now requires the solution to lie exactly on this smaller circle and not just within the larger inequality region.
-So the final solution will need to lie well within the inequality constraint region and not just at the surface of it like the previous setup.
+So the final solution will need to lie well within the inequality constraint region and not just at the surface like the previous setup.
 The equality region is the dark blue colored ring as seen below:

 {{< figure src="/posts/6/gifs/trajopt_rosenbrock_5.gif" alt="trajopt_rosenbrock_5" >}}